Cruise Stocks: Six Reasons a Valuable Recovery Is Still in Store

 When economies shut down around the world, some industries failed.
 An estimated 110,000 restaurants and bars closed in the U.S – lots of them for good.
 Many of them received little to no relief from the Congressional stimulus packages.
 And the same went for cruise lines.
 Carnival took on an additional $4 billion in debt to try to get over the pandemic hump.
 Situations like this sent cruise stocks tumbling.

 Unlike independent restaurants and bars, cruise lines had more options to withstand the loss of demand for their services.
-And now that they’ve almost made it, the light at the end of the tunnel is starting to shine.
+And now that they seem to have made it through the worst, the light at the end of the tunnel is starting to shine.

 We’ve already covered the fact that cruise liners have developed strong loyalty amongst passengers.
 Those who have cruised before will more likely than not be cruising again.
 And it’s more likely than ever that they’ll have the money to do so when they can.
-And the when is getting very close.
+And the when is finally upon us.

-Norwegian Cruise Line Holdings recently asked federal health authorities to allow it to set sail from U.S. ports starting July 4.
+Norwegian Cruise Line Holdings asked federal health authorities to allow it to set sail from U.S. ports starting July 4, 2022.
 The company cited CDC guidance for allowing fully vaccinated passengers to travel due to the low risks involved.

 The CDC responded, saying that, “Cruising safely and responsibly during a global pandemic is difficult.”
 Massive rollout of vaccinations be damned, cruise liners were left wondering just when or if business would ever return to business as usual.
 This type of back-and-forth has set cruise stocks into some choppy waters.